rachelsfba/CavTutor/doc/user_stories.md

 10. As a user, I should be able to remain registered even when I'm not currently tutoring or receiving help with a course.

+11. As a user, I should be able to create my own account and set my own username and password.

+12. As a user, I can logout or have a cookie store my visit so that I don't have to login everytime I visit the page.

+13. As a logged in user, I can create a new listing for the classes I tutor.